stephenkostas/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 *My Subscriptions:* shows you a list of articles you are subscribed to.

 The *Add Article* button is available from the Knowledge Base Home or Administrator view of the Knowledge Base display portlet or from the Articles tab of the Knowledge Base page of the control panel.
 Use this button to create an article for the knowledge base.
-When creating an article, you can use the same WYSIWYG editor that you used to create wiki pages.
-Articles, however, are not the same as wiki pages: you have to use HTML to create them, not MediaWiki or Creole.
+When creating an article, you can use the same WYSIWYG editor that you used to create Blogs, Web Content, and wiki pages.
+The editor is most similar to the standard.
 Click the *Source* button in the editor to view the HTML source of what you've written or write some HTML yourself.

 ![Figure 4.x: New Knowledge Base Article](../../images/liferay-collaboration-kb-new-article.png)